yangit/flactyl/README.md

 ```

 This will produce files in the `./ergogen/output` folder.
-Now you need to prepare them for JLCPCB, you HAVE to follow requirements in `./ergogen`
+Now you need to prepare them for JLCPCB, you HAVE to follow requirements in `./ergogen/input/readme.md`, notice that it is in subfolder `./input` and not the root level `readme.md`

  and they can be used for JLCPCB.com printing, that includes `.pos` and `.bom` files for SMT assembly.
 If you are looking to make any changes, go under `./ergogen/input` folder and change config files there.